stclib/STC/README.md

 - [***copt*** - Implements ***copt_get()***, similar to posix **getopt_long()**](docs/copt_api.md)
 - [***ccommon*** - General definitions](docs/ccommon_api.md)

-The usage of the containers is similar to the C++ standard containers, so it should be easy if you are familiar with them.
+The usage of the containers is similar to the C++ standard containers in STL, so it should be easy if you are familiar with them.

 All containers mentioned above, except cstr_t and cbitset_t, are generic and therefore typesafe (similar to templates in C++).
 No casting is used.
 A simple example: